jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 to divinity’; others say: ‘He hath devised a lie against God’; still others say: ‘He is come to foment sedition’.
 Base and wretched are they.
 Lo!
 They are, in truth, enslaved to idle imaginings.
 (TB TA)

+Gracious God!
+It was intended that at the time of the manifestation of the One true God the faculty of recognizing Him would have been developed and matured and would have reached its culmination.
+However, it is now clearly demonstrated that in the disbelievers this faculty hath remained undeveloped and hath, indeed, degenerated.
+(TB TJ)

+[regarding a certain famous mystic] ... such men are they whose words are the pride of the world, and whose deeds are the shame of the nations.
+(TB KF)

+We have said: ‘My imprisonment doeth Me no harm, nor do the things that have befallen Me at the hands of My enemies.
+That which harmeth Me is the conduct of my loved ones who, though they bear My name, yet commit that which maketh My heart and My pen to lament.’
+Such utterances as these have again and again been revealed, yet the heedless have failed to profit thereby, since they are captive to their own evil passions and corrupt desires.
+(TB KF)

+The unbelievers and the faithless have set their minds on four things: first, the shedding of blood; second, the burning of books; third, the shunning of the followers of other religions; fourth, the extermination of other communities and groups.
+Now however, through the strengthening grace and potency of the Word of God these four barriers have been demolished, these clear injunctions have been obliterated from the Tablet and brutal dispositions have been transmuted into spiritual attributes.
+(TB LD)

+From the lips of
+the members of this sect [Shi'ih] foul imprecations fall unceasingly, while they invoke the word ‘Mal’ún’ (accursed)—uttered with a guttural sound of the letter ‘ayn—as their daily relish.
+(TB LD)

+The people aforetime joined partners with God, though they professed belief in His unity; and although they were the most ignorant amongst men, they considered themselves the most accomplished.
+But, as a token of divine retribution upon those heedless ones, their erroneous beliefs and pursuits have, in this Day of Judgement, been made clear and evident to every man of discernment and understanding.
+(TB IS)

+Governments should fully acquaint themselves with the conditions of those they govern, and confer upon them positions according to desert and merit.
+It is enjoined upon every ruler and sovereign to consider this matter with the utmost care that the traitor may not usurp the position of the faithful, nor the despoiler rule in the place of the trustworthy.
+Among the officials who in the past have governed in this Most Great Prison some, praise be to God, were adorned with justice, but as to others, We take refuge with God.
+(TB IS)